andraztori/marrakesh/marrakesh/architecture3.md

 1. **Define Marketplace**: Create sellers with pricing models and inventory
 2. **Define Demand**: Create campaigns with objectives (impressions or budget)
 3. **Generate Supply**: Create impressions with valuations and constraints
-4. **Initialize Pacing**: Start with neutral pacing (1.0 = true value)
+4. **Initialize Convergence**:
+   - Campaign pacing starts at 1.0 (true value)
+   - Seller boost factors start at 1.0 (no boost)
+   - `SimulationConverge` encapsulates marketplace and initial convergence state

 ### Convergence Phase

-Iteratively adjust pacing until campaigns meet their targets:
+Iteratively adjust pacing and boost factors until campaigns and sellers meet their targets:
-- Run full auction simulation
+- Run full auction simulation with current convergence parameters
-- Calculate performance metrics
+- Calculate performance metrics for campaigns and sellers
-- Adjust pacing based on error
+- Adjust campaign pacing based on impression/budget targets
+- Adjust seller boost factors based on cost balance (for dynamic boost sellers)
-- Repeat until convergence
+- Repeat until convergence (no changes in an iteration)

-This phase ensures campaigns operate optimally before observation begins.
+This phase ensures campaigns and sellers operate optimally before observation begins.
+The `SimulationConverge` struct manages this process, encapsulating the marketplace and convergence state.

 ### Observation Phase